-To receive Michigan Medicaid EHR Incentive Program payments, EPs must show that they are “meaningfully using” certified EHR technology.
+To receive an incentive payment, EPs must show that they are “meaningfully using” certified EHR technology.
 EPs do this by meeting Centers for Medicare and Medicaid Services (CMS)-established MU objectives, which are specific, measurable ways in which an EHR can or must be used.
 This page is a brief introduction to MU.
-For more detailed information, and to see how MU applies specifically to the Michigan Medicaid EHR Incentive Program, download the EP Guide below:
+For more detailed information, and to see how MU applies specifically to the Michigan Promoting Interoperability Program, download the EP Guide below:

-EP Guide to the Medicaid EHR Incentive Program
+EP Guide to the Medicaid Promoting Interoperability Program

 Certified EHR Technology (CEHRT)